greenboxal/doggohub/doc/integration/auth0.md

 1. Select "New App/API".

-1. Provide the Application Name ('GitLab' works fine).
+1. Provide the Application Name ('DoggoHub' works fine).

 1. Once created, you should see the Quick Start options.
 Disregard them and select 'Settings' above the Quick Start options.